 - Loosen and remove the 2 muffler cover screws. - Remove the muffler cover (cover snaps off muffler body).
 Remove muffler diffuser and spark arrest- - Remove muffler diffuser and spark arresting screen assembly.
 Notice the orientation of these parts for reassembling. - Clean the spark arresting screen with a wire brush.
-Replace screen if breaks are found.
-Replace any broken or cracked muffler - Reinstall diffuser and spark arresting screen - Reinstall diffuser and spark arresting screer assembly with round holes facing up.
-Reinstall muffler cover and 2 screws. - Reinstall muffler cover and 2 screws Tighten securely.
+Replace screen if breaks are found. - Replace any broken or cracked muffler parts. - Reinstall diffuser and spark arresting screen assembly with round holes facing up.
+Reinstall muffler cover and 2 screws. - Reinstall muffler cover and 2 screws.
+Tighten securely.